Mercy Ships: Volunteer crew

-Mercy Ships offers short-term (two weeks to two years) and long-term (minimum two years) volunteer opportunities.
-Mercy Ships needs volunteers for both medical and non-medical jobs.
+Mercy Ships offers short-term (from a few weeks up to a year) and long-term (more than one year) volunteer opportunities.
 Due to the nature of the ship, positions for surgeons, dentists, and nurses are often readily available, but jobs such as deckhands, carpenters, seamen, teachers, cooks, engineers, machinists, welders, plumbers, videographers, photographers, writers, electricians and agriculturalists are also available.
 Volunteer crew often serve as blood donors, since there is a high demand for donated blood due to limited space to maintain a blood bank on board.